82beja1bwi/newssite/README.md

 # Mock Service for End-to-End Testing and Showcasing

-This repository hosts a mock service designed for end-to-end testing and showcasing purposes.
+This repository holds the mock service designed for end-to-end testing and showcasing purposes.
 The service is built using Pug (formerly known as Jade) and Express.js, rendering pages on the server-side.
 It sends negotiation headers, expects specific headers in return, and detects deviations, throwing errors when necessary.

 ## Overview